-Accuracy:
+(Relative) Accuracy:

-As explained earlier, the term "accuracy" as used here means "relative accuracy" or "relative bias" (because a possible "global offset" is not critical for the main application of the data products (namely to use them to obtain information on (regional) sources and sinks); what is critical is the bias difference between different locations and time periods ("spatio-temporal bias"); note that also a "global offset" (a single constant value per product) has been determined and is reported in this document and can be taken into account by the users if needed).
+As explained earlier, the term "accuracy" as used here means "relative accuracy" or "relative bias".
+The reason for this is that a possible "global offset" is not critical for the main application of the data products, which is to use them to obtain information on (regional) sources and sinks.
+What is critical is the bias difference between different locations and time periods ("spatio-temporal bias").

+Nevertheless, the "global offset" (a single number per product) has been determined and is reported in this document (and can be taken into account by the users if needed).

-"Accuracy" is estimated as standard deviation of the biases at the used TCCON validation sites.
-The estimated value is therefore a non-negative number.
+"Accuracy" is essentially estimated from standard deviations of the biases at TCCON validation sites.
+The estimated value is therefore a positive (strictly speaking a non-negative) number.
 It is assumed for the following (in line with the description as given in Sect.
 2.2.1.2.1) that the value obtained for accuracy has been estimated (for each product and each applied assessment method) assuming error free TCCON observations and an error free comparison method (these errors are considered in a later step).
-It is also assumed for the following that the uncertainty of the obtained accuracy value is not known.